chan2git/elastic-detection-lab/lab-recap.md

 >[!NOTE]
 > The reason why alert suppression is needed is to avoid creating overwhelming alerts for essentially one large event.
 A web scanner may create thousands of connections for one specific destination IP address within a short period of time.
 Based on that, we can suppress by `destination.ip` and allow new alerts to be generated if a different web server is also being scanned.
+Otherwise, if the web scanning activity is only targeting one specific `destination.ip` witin the specified time window, we can treat it as one single large event instead of several small events.